ribbondz/gsv/README.md

 gsv partition -summary a.txt   // generate a summary file for the number of lines for each unique column value gsv partition --help           // help info
 ```

+# 4. Next
+new features will be added in the future.